Sunday, May 17, 2009

 "Speak not to me witch.
 I have no interest in keeping audience with the likes of you.
 I seek conference with your King.
 Deliver me to him at once."
 DaChase returned the witch's stare and after a brief test of will, the witch turned away.

 'The king does not speak with lowly counts and their minions.
 Begone before you become our sacrifice to our king.
 He is not pleased and is not in the best of spirit to entertain anyways.
 A boy of your land interrupted his tribute earlier this day and even killed some of our sisters.
 Prior to that he had laid waste to an entire band of the king's hunters.
 We seek him now."
 DaChase knew instantly that Ebon was whom the witch spoke of.
 He grew relieved that the boy was still alive and still moving.
 He would have him yet.
-But that would come in time as his warlock would surely be after Ebon and he still had to make his offer to the King of the cliffs.
+But that would come in time as his warlock would surely be after Ebon and he still had to make his offer to the King of the Cliffs.

 "Tell your king that he will grant me council.
 For I have something that he wants."
 DaChase commanded.
 The witched looked on with curiosity.

 "Whatever could that be count?
 You have nothing to offer my king." hissed the head witch, growing annoyed by DaChases's brazenness.
 DaChase signaled to Simona who before now had been glaring wildly at the surrounding witches, ready to attack at a moment's notice.
 Now she drug forth a large sack that was tied behind her steed.
 Cutting it open she flung it's contents to land infront of the tall witch's feet.
 Wake's still form lay on the ground bruised and bleeding and seemingly dead.
 The witches laughed in approval.
+Smugly DaChase ordered the tall witch, "Now, lead the way."

 Monday, February 9, 2009